Visiting Korea in March | Weather, Best Spring Festivals + What to Pack [2024]

 Visiting Korea in March

-After one of the quietest months of the year, travel picks up again in Korea in March.
+After one of the quietest months of the year, travel picks up again in South Korea in March.
 Visitors from all over the world head to Seoul en-masse for a spring season full of flowers, cultural festivals, and some of the best weather of the year.

 The first spring flowers bloom in South Korea in March.